trumen-world/react-native-smart-wallet-connector/RNSmartWallet/README.md

 yarn start
 ```

+*Note: sometimes you need to run `yarn pods` to update iOS libraries.

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: